 If you are looking to keep your orthodontic treatment hidden, you cannot go wrong with Invisalign.
 Both older teens and adults can find the most success with this type of treatment because it does require a level of responsibility and commitment.
 Although not a viable option for all patients, these clear aligners can be great for fixing minor problems of overcrowding, gapped teeth, and minor misalignments.

 The trays you receive are customized based on impressions taken of your smile.
 Providing you with a set of clear aligners, you are expected to wear them for 20-22 hours each day for 1-2 weeks at a time.
 Based on the recommendation of your orthodontist, you will then be expected to swap out your current set for the next ones in the series.
 This will ensure your teeth receive the appropriate amount of continuous pressure to keep moving in the right direction.

-Follow-up appointments throughout your treatment timeline are short because all Dr. Jones will need to do is check to make sure everything is moving along smoothly.
+Follow-up appointments throughout your treatment timeline are short because all Dr. Jones and Dr. Hanson will need to do is check to make sure everything is moving along smoothly.
 Once you are finished with treatment, your teeth should be in their new location, and you’ll be required to wear a retainer to keep your teeth firmly in place.

-No matter which method of treatment you choose, you can trust our team at Willow Bend Orthodontics to help you navigate the financial obligations, filing any necessary paperwork and claims on your behalf as well as discussing financing options if necessary.
+No matter which method of treatment you choose, you can trust our team at Willow Bend Orthodontics of Plano to help you navigate the financial obligations, filing any necessary paperwork and claims on your behalf as well as discussing financing options if necessary.